-This field allows you to enable or disable the onboard PCI audio controller.
+This field allows you to enable or disable the option ROM in the onboard LAN controller chipset.
 Configuration options: [Disabled] [Enabled]

-4.4.3.1 PCI IRQ Resource Exclusion
+2.4.3.1 PCI IRQ Resource Exclusion

 IRQ XX Reserved [No/ICU]

 These fields indicate whether or not the displayed IRQ for each field is being used by a legacy (non-PnP) ISA card.
 The setting [No/ICU] for an IRQ field indicates that you are using the ISA Configuration Utility (ICU), and that this particular IRQ is NOT required by a legacy ISA card.
 Set the IRQ field to [Yes] if you install a legacy ISA card that requires a unique IRQ and you are NOT using ICU.
 Configuration options: [No/ICU] [Yes]